vidal-community/jax-rs-linker/README.md

 Each of these linker classes has been generated as well, defining the following API:

  - `public TemplatedPath<T> self() // gives access to the (possibly parameterized) self URI`
- - `public Optional<TemplatedPath<T>> related(Class<?> resourceClass) // gives access to the specified related resource`
+ - `public TemplatedPath<T> relatedXxxResource() // gives access to the specified related resource defined by XxxResource class`

 where `T` type parameter denotes either `*PathParameters` or `NoPathParameters`.

 If any of the processed `@Self` and `@SubResource` methods include `@PathParam` parameters, the corresponding `PathParameters` will be generated in the same package as the processed resource.

-Finally, please note that `productResourceLinker.related(CompanyResource.class)` is *NOT* equivalent to `companyResourceLinker.related(ProductResource.class)`.
+Finally, please note that `productResourceLinker.relatedCompanyResource()` is *NOT* equivalent to `companyResourceLinker.relatedProductResource()`.

 In the first case, the following wrapped URI will be: `/api/product/{id}/company`.
-In the second case, nothing will be returned as there is no link from CompanyResource to ProductResource.
+In the second case, it will not compile at all as there is no link from CompanyResource to ProductResource.